-Subsequent to the year end, the Trustee and custodian of the EBRIT has changed from Crestbridge Bahrain B.S.C (c) to Keypoint Trust B.S.C.(c) with effect from 31 December 2020.
+Subsequent to the year ended 31 December 2020, the Trustee and custodian of the EBRIT has changed from Crestbridge Bahrain B.S.C (c) to Keypoint Trust B.S.C.(c) with effect from 31 December 2020.
 Further, the administrator of EBRIT has changed from Keypoint Consulting W.L.L to SICO Fund Service B.S.C. (c). with effect from 1 March 2021.